paulcwarren/spring-content-docs/docs/spring-content-rest-docs.md

 The `mimeType` attribute is updated with the Spring Content  `@MimeType` annotation so that Spring Content REST will update its value on our behalf.

-## Update FileContentRepository
+## Update FileContentStore

-So that we can perform simple CRUD operations, over a hypermedia-based API, update our `FileContentRepository` by annotating it with the `@ContentStoreRestResource` Spring Content REST annotation.
+So that we can perform simple CRUD operations, over a hypermedia-based API, update our `FileContentStore` by annotating it with the `@ContentStoreRestResource` Spring Content REST annotation.

 `src/main/java/gettingstarted/FileContentRepository.java`